-Making your own marshmallow creme is fast and easy and doesn't come with artificial ingredients or preservatives.
-Use it to top your favorite dessert.
+Making Homemade Marshmallow Creme is fast and easy and doesn't come with artificial ingredients or preservatives.

-Making marshmallow creme is one of those things (like pink popcorn and homemade marshmallows) that requires a candy thermometer.
+Making marshmallow creme is one of those things (like pink popcorn and homemade marshmallows) that requires a candy thermometer or an instant-read thermometer.
 Just don't even try it if you don't have one.
 If the temperature of the sugar syrup is off, it will most likely fail.

 Other than that, this stuff is pretty easy to make.
 All it requires is whipping up some egg whites, pouring in the hot sugar syrup (which cooks the egg whites), then whipping up the whole mixture.
 Basically, your mixer does most of the work for you.